 A typical night terror episode usually begins approximately 90 minutes after falling asleep.
 The child sits up in bed and screams.
 While appearing to be awake, the child is confused, disoriented, and unresponsive to stimuli.
 The child also seems to be unaware of the parents' presence and usually does not talk.
 The child may thrash around in bed and does not respond to comforting by the parents.

 Most episodes last only a few minutes, but they may last up to 30 minutes before the child relaxes and returns to normal sleep.

 Since the child has a disturbed sleep, he or she may appear tired the next day and also may have decreased attention span.
-Treatment and counseling for night terrors should be managed by a physician.
+If you are worried, talk to your child's doctor.